suesas/marble-maze/README.md

 3) Open a scene from `Assets/Scenes/` (start with `Easy.unity`)

-4) Make sure NavMesh is baked (Window → AI → Navigation → Bake) if paths look incorrect
+4) Make sure the NavMesh is baked.
+With the AI Navigation package (1.x), select the `NavMeshSurface` in your scene and click "Bake" in the Inspector.

 5) Press Play